Continental Shelf Act 1964 (United Kingdom)

 The Continental Shelf Act 1964 (c.
-29) is an Act of the Parliament of the United Kingdom that governs drilling for oil on the continental shelf around the British Isles.
+29) is an act of the Parliament of the United Kingdom that governs drilling for oil on the continental shelf around the British Isles.
 It extended the land regime to areas outside UK territorial waters, where international law recognised the UK right to the seabed, subsoil and natural resources.

-Contents
+Provisions

-The following is a summary of key provisions of the Act.
+The following is a summary of key provisions of the act.